Transformers for Charged Particle Track Reconstruction in High Energy Physics: Results

 \section{Results}

-As described in \cref{sec:dataset}, we consider a particle to be reconstructable if it leaves at least three hits in the pixel detector, has an absolute pseudorapidity of $|\eta| < 2.5$, and a transverse momentum \pt above a variable threshold \ptmin.
+As described in \cref{sec:dataset}, we consider a particle to be reconstructable if it leaves at least three hits in the pixel detector, has an absolute pseudorapidity less than \etamax, and a transverse momentum $\pt > \ptmin$.
 The hit filtering performance is discussed in \cref{sec:hit-filtering}, while the tracking performance is discussed in \cref{sec:tracking} and inference times are presented in \cref{sec:timing}.
 All results shown are obtained using the test set of 100 events.